 Please note this program cannot be used in conjunction with USC Tuition Assistance.
-If your child is granted and accepts a Tuition Exchange scholarship at any given school, the student is committing to completing his/her degree at that school and is not eligible for Tuition Assistance at USC either during or after enrollment at the Tuition Exchange school.
-This means that students who begin a degree program with a Tuition Exchange scholarship will not be eligible for Tuition Assistance should they later transfer to USC.
-Similarly, students who have already received USC’s Tuition Assistance benefit are not eligible for a Tuition Exchange scholarship.
+If your child is granted and accepts a Tuition Exchange scholarship to another member school, s/he is committing to completing his/her degree at that school and thus is not eligible for Tuition Assistance at USC either during or after enrollment at the Tuition Exchange school.
+This means that students who begin a degree program with a Tuition Exchange scholarship will not be eligible for USC Tuition Assistance should they later transfer to USC.
+(Similarly, students who have already received USC Tuition Assistance are not eligible for Tuition Exchange.)

-The Tuition Exchange program is a balance of “exports” (children of USC employees looking for scholarships elsewhere) and “imports” (children of other college employees looking for USC scholarships).
+The Tuition Exchange program is a balance of “exports” (children of USC employees approved for scholarships elsewhere) and “imports” (children of other college employees approved for USC scholarships).
 USC is subsidizing the imports – paying for the scholarships provided to children of employees from other colleges.
 In exchange, the other institutions are subsidizing the exports – paying for the scholarships provided to children of USC employees.
-Because of these commitments, if your export stops using Tuition Exchange at another school for any reason, including because he/she is accepted to and obtaining a degree from USC, USC is still obligated to continue paying for the scholarship provided to the matching import who is already studying here.
-This is why once your child accepts a Tuition Exchange scholarship, s/he cannot receive Tuition Assistance – because that would mean the university is paying tuition in two places for your child – and that will not be allowed.
+Because of these commitments, if your export stops using Tuition Exchange at another school for any reason, including because s/he is accepted to and obtaining a degree from USC, USC is still obligated to continue paying for the scholarship provided to the matching import who is already studying here.
+This is why once your child accepts a Tuition Exchange scholarship, s/he cannot receive Tuition Assistance – because that would mean the university is paying tuition in two places for your child, and that is not allowed.

 Depending on the number of requests for Tuition Exchange, a lottery system may be used to determine the number of applications that will be allowed from children of USC employees.
 This is because the number of “exports” must balance with the number of “imports.”

-Admission decisions are made without reference to financial need or to Tuition Exchange eligibility, but applicants are encouraged to apply for admission as early as possible since scholarships are competitive and limited.
-You will likely not receive a Tuition Exchange scholarship decision until after admission has been granted.
+Admission decisions are made without reference to financial need or Tuition Exchange eligibility, but applicants are encouraged to apply for admission as early as possible since the scholarships are competitive and limited.

-BEFORE OCTOBER 1 OF YOUR CHILD’S SENIOR YEAR IN HIGH SCHOOL (or the year before his/her anticipated fall enrollment, if not currently in high school), you must submit three items to USC Benefits (firstname.lastname@example.org or campus mail at Mail Code 0704):
+BEFORE OCTOBER 1 OF YOUR CHILD’S SENIOR YEAR IN HIGH SCHOOL (or the year before his/her anticipated fall enrollment, if not currently in high school), you must submit the following to USC Benefits (firstname.lastname@example.org or campus mail at Mail Code 0704):

 - A Tuition Exchange certification application (applications are only accepted from July 1 to October 1 each year, and are only available, on this site, during that time period.
-Next year’s application will be available here on July 1, 2017).
+The application for the 2018-2019 school year will be available here on July 1, 2017).

-- A copy of the child’s birth certificate
+- A copy of the child’s official state birth certificate